johnmgreenwell/htu21d/README.md

 For details on the sensor please refer to the datasheet.

 This library was written by Daniel Wiese (DevXplained).
+It was modified by John Greenwell for compatibility with a custom HAL framework.
 Redistribution is possible under the terms of the MIT license.

 # References